Justinh22/TowerOfValentereth/README.md

     an action into the command line when prompted.
 All actions and targets are accepted in all lower case.
 A list of applicable actions is provided below.

-Gameplay:
+Exploration:
     The game follows a set pattern; you advance to a new floor, and examine its surroundings.
 You can examine sections of the room's description to learn more about it, or look at containers around the room to find new items, equipment, and spells for you to pick up.
     Sometimes, even features around the room can have items hidden within them.
+If you wish to get items more quickly, you can target "all" to pick up all items in the room, excluding those hidden in features.
     If a creature is present in the room with you, they must be defeated before you can advance to the next floor, unless you attempt to run past.
     Once you gain enough experience points, your character will level up, gaining stat boosts and being restored to full health.
 The rarity and power of items you find will increase the further you ascend the tower.
 This can continue for countless floors, however, the end of your journey